wikimedia/generated-data-platform-aqs-device_analytics/README.md

-# unique-devices
+# device-analytics

-Unique Devices is a public API developed and maintained by the Wikimedia Foundation that serves the [unique devices dataset](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Unique_Devices), which contains the number of unique devices that have visited a Wikimedia project over a given period of time.
+Device Analytics is a service that provides a public API developed and maintained by the Wikimedia Foundation that serves the [Unique Devices dataset](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Unique_Devices), which contains the number of unique devices that have visited a Wikimedia project over a given period of time.

 ### Docker Quickstart